Skip to main content

 Using the Replicated Registry for KOTS Installations

-This topic describes how to use the Replicated private image registry for Replicated KOTS installations.
+This topic describes how to push images to the Replicated private registry.

 Overview